 Any entrepreneur knows how difficult it can be to navigate the tax code and comply with the required filings.
-For those that qualify as “self-employed”, health insurance premiums may be tax deductible.
+But for those that qualify as “self-employed”, here’s some good news: Your health insurance premiums are most likely a tax-deductible business expense.

 What Is the Self-Employed Health Insurance Deduction?

 In general, health insurance premiums are completely deductible if you’re self-employed and self-insured.
-They are entered on page one of IRS Form 1040, meaning that you can take them even if you don’t itemize deductions.
-Health insurance premium deductions come directly off your Adjusted Gross Income (AGI).
+They are entered on page one of IRS Form 1040, meaning that you can take the deduction even if you don’t itemize.
+Health insurance premiums are deducted directly from your Adjusted Gross Income (AGI).

-This self-employed health insurance deduction is one of the most important ones for the self-employed.
-Says Stephen Fishman, small business law expert and author of Deduct It!
-Lower Your Small Business Taxes:
+This self-employed health insurance deduction is one of the most beneficial for the self-employed.
+Stephen Fishman, a small business law expert and author of Deduct It!
+Lower Your Small Business Taxes says:

 “Be absolutely sure you take it because it can be one of the largest deductions you have.”

 While nearly any healthcare premium qualifies for this deduction, there are limits.
 Some essential qualifications for the self-employed health insurance deduction include:

 - Neither you nor your spouse can be eligible for a separate employer-sponsored plan for any month’s worth of premium you are claiming.